keycloak/keycloak-containers/server/README.md

 This image extends the [`registry.access.redhat.com/ubi8-minimal`](https://access.redhat.com/containers/?tab=overview#/registry.access.redhat.com/ubi8-minimal) base image and adds Keycloak and its dependencies on top of it.

+Keycloak Container image uses the `MANAGEMENT_TIMEOUT` and `DEPLOYMENT_TIMEOUT` environment variables to specify Wildfly deployment timeouts.
+If you encounter any problems with loading offline sessions, please increase them accordingly.

 ## Building image with Keycloak from different sources